'A moral obligation to do this': Chapel Hill man directs COVID-19 vaccine delivery

 "They're in the brown truck, the normal driver with Christmas presents," Wheeler said.
 "The drivers all know they're carrying the vaccine.
 They all know."

-Wheeler came to the Triangle in 1989 to help build the Glaxo Smith Kline research facility, and has bounced in and out of the region since then, building a total of three houses in Chapel Hill as his work pulled him continually back.
+Wheeler came to the Raleigh-Durham in 1989 to help build the Glaxo Smith Kline research facility, and has bounced in and out of the region since then.
 Most recently, he was CEO of Marken, a global supply-chain strategy firm, until UPS acquired it in 2016.

-Of that first round of vaccine deliveries he helped arrange, nearly 3,000 doses arrived at UNC Medical Center Tuesday, said Alan Wolf, spokesman.
-Cheers rose from the staff, who snapped pictures and video with their phones.
+Of that first round of vaccine deliveries he helped arrange, nearly 3,000 doses arrived at UNC Medical Center.
+Cheers rose from the staff when they came.

-The UNC pharmacy team had dry ice on-hand, and hospital police stayed nearby as the carts moved the vaccine, granting its arrival special importance.
+The UNC pharmacy team had dry ice ready, and hospital police stayed nearby as the carts moved the vaccine.

-The number of COVID-19 patients in hospitals has reached a new high most every day in recent weeks, and Wolf said medical staff expects the surge to continue well into January.
+The number of COVID-19 patients in hospitals has reached a new high most every day in recent weeks, and medical staff expects the surge to continue well into January.

-"That's frustrating and discouraging for our frontline workers, who have been battling this virus for so many months," he said.
+"That's frustrating and discouraging for our frontline workers, who have been battling this virus for so many months," hospital spokesman Alan Wolf said.
 "But the vaccine's arrival, and witnessing the first shots being given, was exciting and emotional.
 Several of the first recipients remarked how this was a bright spot at the end of a long, challenging and dark year.

 Another shipment would come soon.